A Gaussian Sliding Windows Regression Model for Hydrological Inference: Sliding Windows Regression Model

 \subsection{Autocorrelated residuals}

-Due to the time series aspect of precipitation and runoff data, we expect that model input and model output are both individually affected by autocorrelation.
-Even under a perfect selection of model parameters and no model misspecification, we expect that autocorrelation should be present in the residuals of the Gaussian SWR model, since both input and output time series may have measurement errors correlated with time.
-This aspect violates the requirements of ordinary least squares regression and may distract evaluation metrics such as root mean squared error.
-Thus, we aim to resolve such issues by adapting the estimation procedure proposed by \citet{cochrane1949} in the context of ordinary least squares models.
+We expect autocorrelation to be present in the residuals of the Gaussian SWR model, since both input and output time series may have other effects or measurement errors correlated with time.
+This aspect violates the requirements of least squares likelihood and may distract evaluation metrics such as mean squared error.
+Thus, we aim to resolve such issues by adapting the estimation procedure proposed by \citet{cochrane1949}.

 Suppose the errors $\varepsilon_t$ in the model~(\ref{eq:multiwindow}) follow an autoregressive process of lag 1, i.e., AR(1), so that

 where $\eta_t$ is Gaussian white noise (instead of $\varepsilon_t$ in Eq.~(\ref{eq:multiwindow})), and $\varphi\in (-1,1)$.
 From Eq.~(\ref{eq:multiwindow}) and (\ref{eq:ar1}), it follows that